Presidential Council (Libya)

-The Presidential Council (المجلس الرئاسي, al-Majlis ar-Rīʾāsiy) is a body formed under the terms of the Libyan Political Agreement which was signed on 17 December 2015.
+The Presidential Council (المجلس الرئاسي, al-Majlis ar-Rīʾāsiy, Mosko ndahaga Lîbiyaa-ã) is a body formed under the terms of the Libyan Political Agreement which was signed on 17 December 2015.
 The Council carries out the functions of head of state of Libya and is proposed to command the Libyan Armed Forces.

 The agreement has been unanimously endorsed by the United Nations Security Council which welcomed the formation of the Presidency Council and recognized that the Government of National Accord is the sole legitimate executive government of Libya.
 After the House of Representatives ceased recognizing the unity government in 2022 and installed a rival government, the Presidential Council has been responsible for the Government of National Unity.

 History

 Between 2014 and March 2021, two governments, one in Tripoli and one in Tobruk, have vied for power.
 The government in Tobruk was recognized by the international community prior to the formation of the Presidential Council.